okarp/PokemonTrainer/README.md

 Clicking a Pokemon in Pokemon catalouge or in Trainer page will display more information about the Pokemon.
 Clicking the image of the Pokemon in the detailed view will 'catch' it and add it to your Trainer collection.

-### Development server
+### Running the application locally

+Clone the repository followed by `npm install` to install the dependencies in the local node_modules folder.

-Run `ng serve` for a dev server.
+After dependencies have been installed run `ng serve` for a dev server.

 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-### Build
+### Building

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.